Ghostscypher/marching_squares/README.md

 ## Implementation

 The implementation is done using shaders in WebGL.
-The threshold value is set to 1.0 and the function is defined in the fragment shader.
-The function is evaluated for each pixel in the screen and the pixel is colored based on the value returned by the function.
-The color of the pixel is determined by the distance of the point from the threshold value.
-The closer the point is to the threshold value, the brighter the pixel is.
-The farther the point is from the threshold value, the darker the pixel is.
+Each pixel is evaluated using the formula `f(x, y) = r^2 / ((x - x0)^2 + (y - y0)^2)` where `x0` and `y0` are the coordinates of the center of the metaball and `r` is the radius of the metaball.
+The value returned is then summed for each of the "metaballs" in the simulation.
+A color is then assigned based on which metaball is closest to the pixel and the threshold value is within a given range.
+If the pixel is not within the given range, the pixel is colored black, otherwise, the pixel is colored based on the distance of the pixel from the threshold value.

 ## Demo